-The salary for the fellowship program will be commensurate with NIH guidelines for research postdoctoral fellows for the applicable fiscal year, which is currently \$56,484 (FY 2024 salary not determined/published as of 10/2023).
+The salary for the fellowship program will be commensurate with NIH guidelines for research postdoctoral fellows for the applicable fiscal year, which is currently \$61,008.
 Fellows receive employer-sponsored medical, dental and vision benefits for themselves, with the option of adding family members at a standard price.
 Fellows are also entitled to participate in the medical school's 403B plan.
 In addition to 11 paid BCM holidays (including 7 specified holidays and 4 other "floating" holidays with dates selected by the employee) and 12 sick days, fellows are given 15 days to be used for vacation and personal days as well as 5 days for professional release time for conferences and other professional development activities approved by the Training Director.
-Professional funds to be used toward pursuit of licensure (e.g., EPPP) and/or toward other professional endeavors (e.g., virtual conference attendance/registration, local poster printing, etc.) are typically available, but confirmation and determination of amount are annually subject to budget approval.
+Professional funds to be used toward pursuit of licensure (e.g., EPPP) and/or toward other professional endeavors (e.g., conference attendance/registration, local poster printing, etc.) are typically available, but confirmation and determination of amount are annually subject to budget approval.